Water + Facilities

 - Biodegradable soaps and shampoo are highly recommended as a way to help the delicate areas we operate in

 - There are many all-in-one solutions on the market.
-"Camp Suds" is a popular product
+"Camp Suds" and "Dr.Bronners" are both popular products.

-- Research has shown that certain sunscreen chemicals are harmful to a variety of marine and coral life
+- Certain sunscreen chemicals are harmful to a variety of marine and coral life.

 - Even "Reef Safe" can be misleading.
-Especially in the use of "nano particles" of otherwise safe ingridients
+Especially in the use of "nano particles" of otherwise safe ingredients.

 - The chemicals that you want to avoid are